New Claims for Housing Benefit are made through Universal Credit. For more information on this and Universal Credit please click here

 It brings together the following benefits:

 - Income-based Jobseeker's Allowance

 - Housing Benefit

-In Cannock area Universal Credit Full Service will start from August 2017 for WS14, WS15 and for the rest of Cannock full service will start August 2018.
-Click on the highlight area to see details of the roll out of Universal Credit in Cannock area.
+In the Cannock area Universal Credit Full Service will start from August 2017 for WS14, WS15 and for the rest of the Cannock area full service will start in November 2018.
+Click on the highlight area to see Universal Credit (UC) updated roll out.

-Universal credit will be a big change for your family’s finances – so it’s a good idea to make sure you’re prepared for the switchover.
-We’re here to support you, but there are different ways that you can start to prepare so we’ve put together some tips to make sure your family is getting ready for Universal Credit.
+Universal credit will be a big change for you and your family’s finances – so it’s a good idea to make sure you’re prepared for the switchover.
+We’re here to support you, but there are different ways that you can start to prepare so we’ve put together some tips to make sure you and your family is getting ready for the start of Universal Credit

 - Plan ahead!
 When universal credit is introduced you will get one monthly payment for all benefits at once – so you may need to change the way you manage your money each month.
 We have online budgeting calculator which may help and you can access by login on to either a budgeting or money advice.